kyma-project/kyma/docs/asset-store/docs/03-03-minio-gateway.md

 For the production purposes, the Asset Store uses Minio Gateway which:

 - Is a multi-cloud solution that offers the flexibility to choose a given cloud provider for the specific Kyma installation, including Azure, Amazon, and Google
-- Supports data replication and CDN configuration
+- Allows for the use of various cloud providers that support the data replication and CDN configuration
 - Is also compatible with Amazon S3 APIs

 ![](assets/minio-gateway.svg)